Educational video game: Possible negative effects

 One argument for possible negative effects explains how kids are already spending too much time with technology outside the classroom.
 It explains that over seven and a half hours a day are being used by children eight to eighteen on media outside of school.
 With the large amount of time technology is being used by children, this argument claims that the time spent on screens may be replacing critical face to face communication may be negatively affecting children's face to face communication skills.
 To find out if this was true or not an experiment was done where two groups were taken from the same school.
 One group went to a camp where they had many different bonding activities without access to a screen throughout the course of five days.
 While the second group remained at school and were allowed to use their screens how they normally do.
 To test their face to face communication skills both groups took pre and post tests for comparison.
 The results suggested that those who went away for the five days did much better in reading facial emotion than the control group.

 Barriers to the use of games

 Many teachers have reservations about using video games.
-One study asked teachers who had some experience using games in class why they didn't do it more often.
+One study asked teachers who had some experience using games in class why they did not do it more often.
 Six general categories of factors were identified as problem areas: